codewitch-honey-crisis/clasp/clasptree/README.md

 # ClASP-Tree

-ClStat: The C Language static content generator
+ClASP-Tree: The C Language website multi-content generator

-ClStat is a C and C++ oriented HTTP response generator that takes input files and generates method calls to send them over a socket to a browser.
+ClASP-Tree is a C and C++ oriented HTTP response generator that takes a folder of input files and generates a header with method calls to the content over a socket to a browser.

 Usage:
 ```
-clasptree v1.0.0.0
+clasptree

 Usage: